 - Minimum video resolution is 1280x720, but we recommend recording in Full HD, 4K DCI or 4K UHD.

-- File format must be: MOV, MP4, MPG ,or AVI format.
+- File format must

 - Duration needs to be at least 5 seconds and not exceed 60 seconds.